Arkansas Hunting Law: A Comprehensive Guide

 The Federal Connection

 Waterfowl hunting is regulated by both state and federal law.
-The U.S. Fish and Wildlife Service sets seasons, bag limits, and hunting methods, while Arkansas Game and Fish Commission enforces these rules alongside state-specific regulations.
+The U.S. Fish and Wildlife Service sets seasons, bag limits, and hunting methods, while the Arkansas Game and Fish Commission enforces these rules alongside state-specific regulations.
 This dual jurisdiction means violations can result in both state and federal charges.

 Critical Waterfowl Regulations